charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### PARALLELISM: "TURN SYNCHRONIZATION", VERSUS "APPOINTMENT SYNCHRONIZATION"
 Clprolf introduced two keywords, "one_at_a_time", and "dependent_activity", to differenciate the two existing cases of synchronization.
-"synchronized" is confusing, because synchronization could be about turn synchronization, and about appointment synchronization too (mais one thread wait after another finishs).
+"synchronized" is confusing, because synchronization could be about turn synchronization, and about appointment synchronization too (mais one thread wait after another finishes).

 Another reason, is that in clprolf, we are talking about kind of scenario, not how we implement this.
 The scenario implies that we would use a "synchronized" implementation, or a "wait()/notify()" implementation.
 So we still are in an algorithm mindset and reasoning.